 Promote child health and safety.

-Promote safe practice, and challenge unsafe practice.
+Promote safe practice and challenge unsafe practice.

 Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers, supply staff and contractors.

 Provide first aid and meet the health needs of children with medical conditions.